johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument Proficiency Check/IPC.B Requirements.md

 #endorsement

 > [!tip]
-> The goal of an [[IPC]] is to get the learner back to roughly the same proficiency they were at their checkride.
+> The goal of an [[IPC]] is to get the learner back to the proficiency they were at their checkride.